aalberti/articles/mental models/brains-blood-weight.md

 Unlearning happens all the time.
 There are a few fundamental limitations that make humanity what it is.
 Our lifespan and the weak points of our body (and now our planet), and the amount of info one can process in their brains.
-In order to make sense of the world, we reduce its complexity to a few simple rules.
+Because our brains are tiny, we reduce the world's complexity to a few simple rules.
+Otherwise we couldn't make sense of it.
 This is what a mental model is, by the way.
 A simplification of the world.
 And this is why [all models are wrong, but some are useful(https://en.wikipedia.org/wiki/All_models_are_wrong).
 Anyway, when we add new rules, we need to get rid, or factor in, older ones, because tiny brains.
 This is unlearning.
 It is necessary, it is a continuous process, and it feels good by decreasing your brains blood weight.

 As you can see in this article, I simplified the world of mental models in order to make sense of them.
 Is this mental model of mental models simplistic?
 So far it doesn't feel so to me.
 It probably is simplistic to someone else.
-It might become simplistic to me, when I encounter more concrete situations that don't fit this model, and that I need to make sense of.
+It might become simplistic to me, when I encounter more concrete situations that don't fit this model, but that I need to make sense of anyway.
-Is it useful to adapt my mental models to real life?
+Does it help me adapt my mental models to real life?
 Definitely.
-Is it helpful for real life situations?
+Does it help me in real life situations?
 I can feel it helping me learn new things, so yes.
 Can I measure it?
 Definitely not.
 It's totally subjective, and evolves with time.